HandBrake/HandBrake-docs/source/en/latest/workflow/adjust-quality.markdown

 ## Recommended quality settings

-Recommended settings for x264 are:
+Recommended settings for the **x264** encoder are:

 - RF 18-22 for 480p Standard Definition[^480p]
 - RF 19-23 for 720p High Definition[^720p]
 - RF 20-24 for 1080p High Definition[^1080p]

+Recommended settings for the **x265** encoder are:

+- RF 20-24 for 480p Standard Definition[^480p]
+- RF 21-25 for 720p High Definition[^720p]
+- RF 22-26 for 1080p High Definition[^1080p]

 Lower quality settings may be used to produce smaller video files or for web videos where bandwidth is a concern.
 Drastically lower settings may show significant loss of detail.

-Using higher than recommended quality settings (exceeding RF 18 or so) can lead to *extremely large files* that may not be compatible with your devices.
+Using higher than recommended quality settings (exceeding RF 18 for x264 or RF 20 for x265) can lead to *extremely large files* that may not be compatible with your devices.
 When in doubt, stick to the recommended range or use the default setting for the `Preset` you selected.

 ## Display size and viewing distance